 - The biggest age demographic is 18-24 at 45% of users.

 Adverts can be targeted by topics or keywords, by audience demographics or behavior.
 Placements include text ads, image ads, promoted answers and Lead Gen forms.
 Optimize for conversions, clicks, or impressions, and see real-time reporting in the Ads Manager.

-Required investment is low, with a minimum starting budget of $25, and the minimum CPC bid is $0.01, or $0.20 for CPMs.
+Required investment is low, with a minimum starting budget of $25.

 Snapchat Ads utilizes a unique format of picture/video messaging and news.
 It shows photos or short videos for a limited time, which disappear after they have been viewed.
 However, they can also be screen-grabbed or use a replay option.

 Snapchat has 238 million daily active users globally: